Bernese Mountain Dog Club Of Great Britain

 - The result of the Election of Officers and members of the Committee – as per Rule 5.

-At least 42 days prior to the AGM, fully paid-up members shall be notified of the Meeting and shall be asked to submit items for the Agenda and nominations for candidates to the offices of President, Vice-President, Hon.
+- At least 42 days prior to the AGM, fully paid-up members shall be notified of the Meeting and shall be invited to submit items for the Agenda and nominations for candidates to the offices of President, Vice-President, Hon.
 Secretary, Hon.
 Treasurer and Committee members for the ensuing year.
 This notification shall be given to members in hard copy via the normal Club mailing unless they have elected to receive club communications by email and shall be posted on the Club website.
 It may also be given by publication in the Club’s own magazine if this meets the specified time schedule.
-The AGM agenda shall also be issued in this way.

 - CLUB PROPERTY AND DISSOLUTION: the property of the Club shall be vested in the Committee.
 If, at a SGM called for such a purpose, a resolution for the dissolution of the club shall be passed by a majority of the members present, then and in such case the members present at such SGM may decide upon the disposal of the assets of the club after discharging all the liabilities of the club, save that trophies which have been donated to the cub shall be disposed of in accordance with the wishes of the donors or the executors of the donors if such wishes are known at the time of the dissolutions.
 If this should prove impracticable then the value of the trophies may be realised and the proceeds donated to a canine charity or service selected by the Committee.

-- CLUB ACCOUNTS: A bank account(s) and if deemed necessary, other specialist accounts the committee feel appropriate for the effective management of the clubs finances, shall be opened in the name of the club, into which all general and rescue revenue of the club shall be paid and from which withdrawal shall be made only on the signature of two officers as appointed by the committee, one of whom shall be the Treasurer.
-A separate bank account shall be opened in the name of the clubs shop into which all shop revenue shall be paid and from which withdrawal shall be made only on the signature of the shop manager and the Treasurer.
+- CLUB ACCOUNTS: A bank account(s) and if deemed necessary, other specialist accounts the committee feel appropriate for the effective management of the club’s finances, shall be opened in the name of the club, into which all revenue of the club shall be paid.
+The Hon.
+Treasurer shall be responsible for the management of such accounts.
 The accounts shall be kept by the Hon.
-Treasurer and a qualified accountant, independent of the committee shall be appointed at each AGM who shall audit the clubs accounts for the ensuing year before the Annual General Meeting.
+Treasurer and a qualified accountant, independent of the committee, shall be appointed at each AGM who shall audit the clubs accounts for the ensuing year before the Annual General Meeting.
 The certified accounts will be made available on request to members fourteen days before the AGM.

 - The rules of the club shall not be altered except at an AGM or SGM.
 The notices of any AGM or SGM shall include the full details of any proposed rule changes.
 Any alterations to the rules shall not be brought into force until the Kennel Club had been advised and given its approval to such alterations.

-- The judges list shall be drawn up by the committee by secret ballot and a majority vote in favour of each judge shall be needed for approval.
-Nomination for judges to be included on judging lists or to be transferred from one list to another, should be sent to the club on the judges application form, obtainable from the Hon.
-Secretary, for approval at the next committee meeting.
+- The established judges lists shall be drawn up by the judges sub-committee and a majority vote in favour of each judge shall be needed for approval.
+Nomination for judges to be included on judging lists or to be transferred from one list to another, should be sent to the club on the judges application form, available on the Club’s website www.bernese.co.uk/club/forms-documents/ for approval.
 Membership of the club is not a prerequisite for inclusion in the lists.
 Nomination for judges to be included may be sent to the committee by any member of the club for approval at a meeting.
 Each list shall begin and end on a specific date and on expiry a new list shall be drawn up.

 - ANNUAL RETURNS TO THE KENNEL CLUB: the officers acknowledge that during the month of January each year, maintenance of the title fee will be forwarded to the Kennel Club by the secretary for continuance of registration and prior to 31st July each year, other returns, as stipulated in Kennel Club Regulations for the registration and maintenance of the Title of Societies and Breed Councils, Affiliation and Agricultural Societies and Municipal Authorities be forwarded to the Kennel Club.
 The officers also acknowledge their duty to inform the Kennel Club of any change of Secretary of the Society which may occur during the course of the year.